Skip to main content

 If you’re in the market for a VR headset, the Meta Quest 2 (formerly known as the Oculus Quest 2) is likely already on your radar.
 As far as standalone hardware goes, it’s dominant in the space right now without much serious competition, and it’s a fabulous VR experience that builds on the foundation laid by the Oculus Rift.

-After spending about a month with the Quest 2 and its considerable software library, we’ve got plenty of thoughts on who it’s for, what its weaknesses are, and what to keep in mind when you’re ready to buy.
+After spending months with the Quest 2 and its considerable software library, we’ve got plenty of thoughts on who it’s for, what its weaknesses are, and what to keep in mind when you’re ready to buy.

 Right out of the box, it’s clear that this is a quality product, sturdy and well designed.
 But getting it set up properly is crucial, and you’ll want to be aware of what you’re getting into.
 For my part, I wear glasses (my vision is exceptionally poor), I have very long eyelashes, and I’m not generally fond of Facebook as a social media platform.